 For the majority of the 2018-19 season, Sergachev found himself playing on the third line while splitting time on the powerplay.
 This was not because of his overall play, though, as McDonagh simply pushed him out of the top-four.

-Despite this, Sergachev still had solid scoring totals, posting 6 goals and 32 points in 75 games.
-Surprisingly, his ice-time increased from roughly 15 minutes a night to 17 minutes, showing that head coach Jon Cooper was comfortable giving him a bigger role even if it were just on the third-pairing.
+Despite this, Sergachev had solid scoring totals, posting 6 goals and 32 points in 75 games.
+Surprisingly, his ice-time increased from roughly 15 minutes a night to 17 minutes, showing that head coach Jon Cooper was comfortable giving him a bigger role even if it was just on the third-pairing.

 What the Lightning Lost in Drouin

-Throughout three seasons in Montreal, Drouin experienced a rollercoaster of play.
 In season one, he started off slow but had decent if not underwhelming totals.
 He finished with 13 goals and 46 points, both reduced scoring numbers compared to his previous season in Tampa Bay.

 Drouin’s Slide in Montreal